A visit to Buckfast Abbey, the wilds of Dartmoor and the Mayflower Pilgrims Steps at Plymouth.

 Dartmoor is the largest area of upland and open space in southern Britain with peaks rising to 2,000 feet.
 Mostly granite (or more specifically adamellite for any geologists reading) covered by a layer of peat.
 Far more interesting is that the area is home to the world’s largest slug, the ash black slug, which grows up to eight inches long.
 You can only find it in dense woodlands in remote valleys, otherwise I would have insisted we go search for one to take home as a pet.
 Much easier to care for than a Norwegian Blue.

-We had booked into a Premier Inn in Plymouth which turned out to be in a grim semi-industrial area.
+We had booked into a budget hotel in Plymouth which turned out to be in a grim semi-industrial area.
 A tyre and exhaust centre was opposite with a car crushing plant next door.
 The map showed a long walk via busy roads and roundabouts to the city centre but I noticed on the satellite view of Google Maps there was a cobbled path hugging the side of the docks.
-After some exploratory wandering in backyards and car parks, vaulting walls and studiously ignoring ‘Private’ signs, we found the path and reached the old harbour and Pilgrim Steps away from the busy roads.
+After some exploratory wandering in backyards and car parks, vaulting walls and studiously ignoring ‘Private’ signs, we found the path and reached the old harbour and Pilgrim Mayflower Steps away from the busy roads.

 Madam rushed to the steps which may, or may not, be the departure point of the Mayflower to America.